-The list of indicators under Part B are behaviors or conditions that may be associated with a child being in imminent danger of serious harm.
-Identify the presence or absence of each factor by selecting either "Yes" or "No."
+The indicators under Part B are behaviors or conditions that may be associated with a child being in imminent danger of serious harm.
+Identify the presence or absence of each indicator by selecting either "Yes" or "No."

 The danger indicator examples should not be considered complete descriptions of all possible circumstances related to the indicators.
-Other behaviors or conditions may be associated with each listed danger indicator and may also be indicative of the possibility of imminent danger of serious harm.
-How recently the behavior or condition occurred should also be considered; that is, the situation currently present is likely to occur in the immediate future, or occurred in the recent past.
+Other behaviors or conditions may be associated with each listed danger indicator and may also indicate the possibility of imminent danger of serious harm.
+How recently the behavior or condition occurred should also be considered; that is, the current situation is likely to occur in the immediate future or recent past.
 The examples should not be construed as necessarily equating with an "unsafe" decision but rather as "red flag alerts" to the possibility that the child may be unsafe.

 Mark "Yes" for any danger indicators present in the family's current situation, and mark "No" for any danger indicators absent from the family's current situation based on the information at the time.
-Note that educational neglect alone does not meet the threshold to select a danger indicator.
-Consider instead if other caretaker behaviors would meet a danger indicator definition.
+Educational neglect alone does not meet the threshold to select a danger indicator.
+Instead, consider whether other caretaker behaviors would meet a danger indicator definition.

-1. THE CHILD HAS A SERIOUS NON-ACCIDENTAL INJURY OR HARM, OR A SENTINEL INJURY SUSPECTED TO BE CAUSED BY THE PARENT, OTHER CARETAKER, OR UNKNOWN PERSON, AND THE PARENT OR OTHER CARETAKER CANNOT BE RULED OUT AND THE CIRCUMSTANCES SUGGEST THAT THE CHILD'S SAFETY MAY BE OF IMMEDIATE CONCERN.
+1. THE CHILD HAS A SERIOUS NON-ACCIDENTAL INJURY OR HARM, OR A SENTINEL INJURY SUSPECTED TO BE CAUSED BY THE PARENT, OTHER CARETAKER, OR AN UNKNOWN PERSON.
+THE PARENT OR OTHER CARETAKER CANNOT BE RULED OUT AND THE CIRCUMSTANCES SUGGEST THAT THE CHILD'S SAFETY MAY BE OF IMMEDIATE CONCERN.

-For any sub-item under #1, if the child has an injury that is unexplained by either caretaker (the person/s responsible for the child's care) and it is not known who caused the injury, safety planning should ensure those individuals do not have unrestricted access to the child.
+For any sub-item under danger indicator one, if the child has an injury that is unexplained by either caretaker (the person/s responsible for the child's care) and it is not known who caused the injury, safety planning should ensure those individuals do not have unrestricted access to the child.